frederic-perez/AmE-dictionary/data/idioms.md

 __amount to__ :five::hammer:
 __amp up__ :three::hammer: (amped up, amping up) _Amped-up crowd._
 __an eye for an eye, a tooth for a tooth__ Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
 The saying comes from various passages in the Old Testament, including in Exodus, Leviticus, and Deuteronomy.
+__an honest buck__ Honest, legal work or income.
+Often used in the phrase “make/earn an honest buck.”
+Primarily heard in US. _After 10 years working for the mob, Jeremy was ready to finally start making an honest buck._
 __an honest mistake__ A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __an uphill task__
 __an/the olive branch__ A symbol, expression, or gesture of peace, reconciliation, truce, etc. Used most commonly in the phrase “hold out/offer (someone) an/the olive branch.” _If you find yourself in a spat with a friend, try to be the bigger person and be the one to hold out the olive branch._